PtJade-Ceramic/skills-github-pages/index.md

 ---
 title: Welcome to my blog!
-Nice to meet you!
+purpose: For exercising.
 ---